Graduate Certificate in Structural Engineering

 For more information, visit The Citadel Graduate College's website, or click:

-You may also contact the Department of Civil and Environmental Engineering at 843-953-5083 or email Dr. Kevin C. Bower, P.E. for more information about the program.
+You may also contact the Department of Civil and Environmental Engineering at 843-953-5083 or email Dr. William J. Davis, P.E. for more information about the program.